fogbow/fogbowcloud.org/content/pages/RESTful.md

 Fogbow provides a RESTful API that implements OGF's OCCI standard.
 This API also extends the OCCI standard to incorporate fucntionalities that are only meaningful in the context of a federation of cloud providers.

 #### Categories
-The categories should be passed in the request headers with the key **Category** and the value , as in the example below.
+The categories should be passed in the request headers with the key **Category** and the value, as in the example below.

 `Category: {category value}`

 Each category should be passed in a different header.

 #### Links
-The links should be passed in the request headers with the key **Link** and the value , as in the example below.
+The links should be passed in the request headers with the key **Link** and the value, as in the example below.

 `Link: {link value}`

-Each category should be passed in a different header.
+Each link should be passed in a different header.

 #### OCCI Attributes
 The OCCI attributes should be passed in the request headers with the key **X-OCCI-Attribute** and the attribute name and value as its value, as in the example below.